-(U.S. dollars in millions) Year Opened 2011 Revenue Percentage of 2011 Revenue
+(U.S. dollars in millions) Year Opened 2011 Re venue Percentage of 2011 Revenue

 China 2003 \$ 152.5 9%

 Taiwan 1992 \$ 108.9 6%

 Hong Kong 1991 \$ 80.5 5%

 In China, we sell many of our Nu Skin products and a locally produced value line of personal care products under the Scion brand name.
 We also sell a select number of Pharmanex products, including our number one nutritional product, LifePak.
 In Hong Kong and Taiwan, we offer a majority of our Nu Skin and Pharmanex products and limited other products and services, although our ageLOC Galvanic Spa Systems are not approved for sale in Taiwan.
-In connection with our global convention in October 2011, we introduced our ageLOC R2 anti-aging nutritional supplement system and our ageLOC Galvanic Body Spa together with our ageLOC Galvanic Body Spa and related products through a second limited offer in connection with the Greater China regional convention in the second quarter of 2012.
-We currently plan to launch our ageLOC Galvanic Body Spa and associated products in China and Hong Kong, and our ageLOC R2 throughout the region in 2013.
+In connection with our global convention in October 2011, we introduced our ageLOC R anti-aging nutritional supplement system and our ageLOC Galvanic Body Spa together with our ageLOC Galvanic Spa Body Shaping Gel and ageLOC Dermatic Effects Body Contouring Lotion.
+We currently plan to introduce our ageLOC R and our ageLOC Galvanic Body Spa and related products through a second limited offer in connection with the Greater China regional convention in the second quarter of 2012.
+We currently plan to launch our ageLOC Galvanic Body Spa and associated products in China and Hong Kong, and our ageLOC R throughout the region in 2013.

 Our Hong Kong and Taiwan markets operate under our global direct selling business model and global compensation plan.
 However, we currently are unable to operate under our global direct selling business model in China as a result of regulatory restrictions on direct selling activities in this market.
 Consequently, we have developed a hybrid business model that utilizes retail stores with an employed sales force and contractual sales promoters to sell products through fixed locations, which we supplement with a direct sales opportunity in those locations where we have obtained a direct sales license.
 We continue to operate this hybrid model because we believe it provides us with more flexibility in the manner in which we can operate throughout China and compensate our contractual sales promoters and employed sales representatives given the restrictions in the direct selling regulations.
 We rely on our sales force to market and sell products at the various retail locations supported by only minimal advertising and traditional promotional efforts.
 Our sales force may also refer individuals to join our sales force as sales employees, contractual sales promoters or direct sellers.
 Our retail model in China is largely based upon our ability to attract customers to our retail stores through our sales force, to educate them about our products through frequent training meetings, and to obtain repeat purchases.
+We also continue to implement a direct sales opportunity that allows us to engage independent direct sellers who can sell products away from our retail stores.
 We have received licenses and approvals to engage in direct selling activities in various locations in China, including major cities or districts in ten provinces and three municipalities.
-We continue to work to obtain the necessary approvals in other locations.
-Our current direct selling major cities structured in a manner that we believe complements our existing retail sales model.
+We continue to work to obtain the necessary approvals in other locations in China.
+The direct selling licenses allow us to engage an entry-level, non-employee sales force that can sell products away from fixed retail locations.
+Our current direct sales model is structured